wasmerio/ate/atedb/README.md

 ## Summary

-ATE Database runs a server daemon that listens for connections from clients and serves as a distributed redo log.
+ATE Datachains run a server daemon that listens for connections from clients and serves as a distributed redo log.

 Other projects use this backend for persistent storage - projects such as